 How to nominate a destination?

-In case you are interested to nominate a destination, e-mail to: top100 (at) greendestinations.org.
+In case you are interested to nominate a destination but not sure about eligibility, e-mail to: top100 (at) greendestinations.org.

 Nominations can be made in English, Spanish and Dutch.
 Additional language options are being considered.

 In this fourth edition of the competition, all nominators will receive technical support and strategic guidance on the online Green Destinations platform: for some of the criteria that are used in the competition you will receive suggestions how quick progress can be made towards sustainability.